jappeace/jappeaceApplication/content/why-blog-2019.md

 In real life[^non-internet] social interactions,
 I often come across as doubtful on my skills, and I've trouble of thinking what to say in conversations.
-Furthermore, I don't enjoy convincing others I'm any good at anything, but as a programmer you pretty have to do this. [^trade-time-for-money] For example during an interview, or when trying to get another assignment.
+Furthermore, I don't enjoy convincing that others I'm any good at anything, because that feels like bragging to me.
+However, as a programmer you pretty have to do this.
+For example during an interview, or when trying to get another assignment.

-So rather then changing my personality,
+> So rather then changing my personality,
   I realized I could get better at writing,
   The blog was a great compromise.

 [^non-internet]: Offline interactions

-However, this doesn't mean I don't enjoy writing.
+Ironically, trough writing I discovered I enjoy writing.
 I get a lot of pleasure out of being precise.
-Which also feeds my interests in maths, but merely putting my thoughts onto paper is apparantly a step up in precision and clarity.
+Merely putting my thoughts onto paper is apparently a step up in precision and clarity.
-It's quite shockingly enlightening to see how chaotic and rambly your own thoughts are once you start putting them in words on paper or a text editor.
+It's quite shocking and enlightening at the same, to see how chaotic and rambly your own thoughts are once you start putting them in words on paper.
-After a mere day of writing a passage you may question who wrote that.
+After a mere day of writing a passage you may question who wrote that, because it looks so foreign to you.
+This is especially true with fleeting thoughts.

 But I've also noticed that converse on topics
 I've written about is quite easy.